fhollenbach/RCrashcourse/CourseNotes.md

 *Vectors* are a simple data structure in *R* that contain *N* elements of one type.
 A vector is defined by its length, which is the number of elements it contains.
-Vectors are created by using the function `c()` (combine) and separating the individual elements by commas.
+Vectors are created by using the function `c()` (combine/concatenate) and separating the individual elements by commas.
 It’s important to note that all elements of the vector must be of the same type of variable.
 For example, if you vector includes numeric and character data, R will automatically make all numbers into characters.
 To create a simple vector of numbers and assign it to the object `number_example` we would write: